Spend Wisely: Maximizing Post-Training Gains in Iterative Synthetic Data Bootstrapping: Implementation Details

-The hyperparameters are specified as follows.
-For each iteration, we only train 1 epoch with the selected data.
-We set the learning rate as $10^{-7}$ with the constant learning rate scheduler.
-The training batch size $B = 256$, and we totally update the generator for around 1000 training steps.
-We set the temperature as 0.3 during generation to provide diversity of answers, while set it as 0 during evaluation to ensure accuracy.
-We set the maximum generation length as 512.
-The few-shot examples are followed with the ICL generation setting of GSM8k dataset in OpenCompass \cite{2023opencompass}.
-We develop our code based on the publicly available OpenRLHF framework \cite{hu2024openrlhf}.
-All the codes for training and plotting for the math reasoning experiments are available on GitHub: \url{https://github.com/yangpuPKU/IterativeLearning}.
+We summarize the iterative math-reasoning algorithm in \cref{alg:math}.
+Each configuration requires approximately 400 GPU-hours on an NVIDIA A800 cluster.

+Hyperparameters are as follows: one epoch per iteration on the selected data; a constant learning rate of $10^{-7}$; batch size $B=256$; and roughly $1{,}000$ total generator update steps.
+During generation we use temperature $0.3$ for diversity, and temperature $0$ at evaluation for accuracy.
+The maximum generation length is $512$.
+Prompts follow the few-shot setting of the \texttt{GSM8k} dataset in OpenCompass \citep{2023opencompass}.
+Our implementation builds on the public OpenRLHF framework \citep{hu2024openrlhf}.